ilacernenko12/ilacernenko12/README.md

  #### 🎓 &nbsp; Minsk Radio Engineering College
  #### 🎓 &nbsp; IT OVERONE
  #### ✉️ &nbsp;You can shoot me an email at ilacernenko12@gmail.com!
 I'll try to respond as soon as I can.
+ #### 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

 ## 🛠 &nbsp;TECH SKILLS
 ![Git](https://img.shields.io/badge/-Git-05122A?style=flat&logo=git)&nbsp;